netcreateorg/netcreateorg.github.io/pages/documentation.md

 You may need to stop Net.Create because you want to control who’s editing it, or because you have a new template to load, or because you’re switching databases.

 Either way, the process is simple.
 Go to your terminal, which should have the Net.Create logging lines printing out.
-Press CTRL-C to interrupt the Net.Create process and get your command line back.
+Press `CTRL-C` to interrupt the Net.Create process and get your command line back.

-To get the previous command you typed into the terminal (the one that starts the Net.Create network you just stopped), press the “up” arrow on your keyboard.
+To get the previous command you typed into the terminal (the one that starts the Net.Create network you just stopped), press the `up` arrow on your keyboard.